Where to Stay in London: A Complete Guide for First Timers

 Third is the views from some of the rooms.
 Whichever direction you’re looking in, you’re pretty much guaranteed to have a nice view from the external rooms, though the rooms overlooking the Tower and Tower Bridge are probably the best of the bunch.

-CitizenM is always a great value – that’s their whole thing – and the extra touches at this particular location make it an excellent place to stay.
+CitizenM is always a great value – that’s their whole thing – and the extra touches at this particular location make it an excellent place to stay in London.

 COVE Cannon Street: Stylish Apartments, Perfect Location (Where We Stayed)

-We stayed at Cove Cannon Street for our last few days in London on our two week extravaganza a few years back, and were pleasantly surprised at how nice it was.
+We stayed here for our last few days in London, and were pleasantly surprised at how nice it was.

 We always gravitate towards apartments when we’re traveling for two reasons.